All data is current as of 2013, unless otherwise noted.

 Percentage of alternative funding: 0%

-IDS also houses centralized representation units: appellate defender, office of parent representation, capital defender, and the juvenile defender.
-Trial-level representation is provided by staff public defenders, assigned counsel, and contract defenders throughout the state.
-The authority to determine the delivery model used in each judicial district is a legislative decision with input from local actors (county bars, judiciary, etc.).
+The North Carolina Office of Indigent Defense Services (IDS) provides trial-level representation using staff public defenders, assigned counsel, and contract defenders throughout the state.
+But, the authority to determine the delivery model used in each judicial district is a legislative decision with input from local actors (county bars, judiciary, etc.).

-Source of data: original research conducted by Sixth Amendment Center staff, augmented by the North Carolina Commission on Indigent Defense Services, Report to the General Assembly, March 2014.
+Source of data: original research conducted by Sixth Amendment Center staff augmented by the North Carolina Commission on Indigent Defense Services, Report to the General Assembly, March 2014